 Q: Why are the unsaturated oils and fats so popular and told that they are healthy if they are dangerous?

 It is a whole system of promotion, profitability and advertising.
 50 years ago, paints and varnishes were made of soy, safflower, and flaxseed oil.
 The chemists learned how to make paint from petroleum, which was much cheaper.
 As a result, the huge seed oil industry found its crop increasingly hard to sell.
 Around the same time, farmers were experimenting with poisons to make their pigs get fatter with less food, and they discovered that corn and soybeans served the purpose, in a legal way.
 The crops had been grown for the paint industry came to be used for animal food.
 Then these foods that made animals get fat cheaply came to be promoted as food for humans, but they had to direct attention away from the fact that they are very fattening and toxic.
 The “cholesterol” focus was just one of the marketing tools used by the oil industry to promote omega 3s & 6s.
 Unfortunately, it is the one that has lasted the longest, even after the unsaturated fats/oils were proven to cause heart disease as well as cancer [study at L.A.
 Veterans Hospital, 1971.]

 SUMMARY & ACTION ITEMS

-Eat more grass-fed red meat/wild game over chicken, fish, and pork as they don’t have the ability to detox pufa out of their systems as ruminant animals can.
+3. Eat more grassfed red meat/wild game over chicken, fish, and pork as they don’t have the ability to detox pufa out of their systems like ruminant animals can.

-When going out to eat, TAKE VITAMIN E (Consciouslift to save $$) to negate the toxic effects of ingesting unsaturated fats and always ask to have food cooked in butter/coconut oil.
+7. When going out to eat, take vitamin e to negate the toxic effects of ingesting unsaturated fats and always ask to have food cooked in butter/coconut oil.